 For any configurable threshold related to this requirement the guidance documentation needs to specify how the threshold can be configured.
 The allowed values must either be specified in the guidance documentation and must be lower or equal to the thresholds specified in this SFR or the TOE must not accept values beyond the thresholds specified in this SFR.

-FCS_SSHC_EXT.1.9 The TSF shall ensure that the SSH client authenticates the identity of the SSH server using a local database associating each host name with its corresponding public key or [selection: a list of trusted certification authorities, no other methods] as described in RFC 4251 section 4.1.
+FCS_SSHC_EXT.1.9 The TSF shall ensure that the SSH client authenticates the identity of the SSH server using a local database associating each host name with its corresponding public key and [selection: a list of trusted certification authorities, no other methods] as described in RFC 4251 section 4.1.

 The list of trusted certification authorities can only be selected if x509v3-ssh-rsa, x509v3-ecdsa-sha2-nistp256, x509v3-ecdsa-sha2-nistp384, x509v3-ecdsa-sha2-nistp521 or x509v3-rsa2048-sha256 are selected in FCS_SSHC_EXT.1.5.